AlexandrovLab/SigProfilerTopography/README.md

 	+ The run below will also plot the resulting figures.

 ```
-from SigProfilerTopography import Topography as topo
+from SigProfilerTopography import Topography as topography

 def main_function():
  genome= 'GRCh37'